-- If the original final grade is improved and satisfies the student's appeal, the instructor shall submit a Grade Change Form to Records and Registration, the grade will be posted, and the academic record hold status will be released. - If the original final grade is reaffirmed and both the instructor and student agree with the grade determination, the instructor shall submit a Grade Affirmation Form signed by the student and instructor confirming the original grade to Records and Registration, the grade will be posted, and the academic record hold status will be released. - When a student is unable to meet with the instructor because of personal differences or if the instructor denies the initial appeal (above), the student may choose to pursue a final grade appeal by submitting the completed and endorsed form, with any and all tests, grades, essays or project summaries, and a complete explanation as evidence in support of the student's position, to the Office of Student Services requesting a review and determination, with a copy to the Office of the Provost.
-The student may seek the assistance of the Office of Student Services to review a possible appeal and to prepare the appeal.
-Additional information may be requested from the student and/or the instructor during this time. - A committee consisting of a representative of the Office of Student Services, the Office of Compliance, one faculty member, and a student representative will review the appeal.
-The student and instructor will be offered the opportunity to participate in the appeal hearing.
-The committee will send a final determination to Records and Registration within five (5) days of receipt.
-The committee's decision is final and is not subject to further appeal.
-Records and Registration will then post the grade and release the academic record hold status. - If a student would like to appeal a grade during the semester, the student should approach the faculty member to resolve this informally.
+- If the original final grade is improved and satisfies the student's appeal, the instructor or program lead shall submit a Grade Change Form to Records and Registration, the grade will be posted, and the academic record hold status will be released. - If the original final grade is reaffirmed and both the instructor and student agree with the grade determination, the Office of Student Services will notify Records and Registration confirming the original grade. - If the Office of Student Services upholds the original grade, the student may request a review of the grade appeal investigation report by the Office of the Provost in email to studentsuccess@harrisburgu.edu.
+The determination by the Provost or designee will be final. - If a student would like to appeal a grade during the semester, students should approach the faculty member to resolve this informally.
 All documentation should be saved.
-If at the time the final grade is insufficient, the student can file a formal appeal at that time.
+If at the time the final grades is insufficient, the student can file a formal appeal at that time.